 Mexican Horn Shark

-The Mexican Horn Shark is a species of Bullhead Shark that can typically be found off the coastal waters off the western coast of North America, from California to the Gulf of California.
-The Mexican Horn Shark can be recognized by a short, blunt head with ridges over its eyes, two high dorsal fins with large spines, and a brown or gray coloration with many small dark spots.
+The Mexican horn shark is a species of bullhead shark that can typically be found off the western coast of North America, from California to the Gulf of California.
+It can be recognized by a short, blunt head with ridges over its eyes, two high dorsal fins with large spines, and a brown or gray coloration with many small dark spots.

-This slow-moving, small species typically measures around 3 feet, and its typical diet consists of hard-shelled mollusks and crustaceans, while also feeding on a wide variety of other invertebrates and small bony fishes.
+This small, slow-moving species typically measures around 3 feet, and its typical diet consists of hard-shelled mollusks and crustaceans.
+It will also feed on a wide variety of other invertebrates and small bony fishes.

-Did you know?
-At Adventure Aquarium, you actually have the chance to TOUCH this species in our Touch-a-Shark exhibit sponsored by Horizon Blue Cross.
+At Adventure Aquarium, you actually have the chance to TOUCH this species in our Touch-A-Shark exhibit sponsored by Horizon Blue Cross.